hacklanta/lift-formality/README.md

 calling `S.error`.

 Validations can also be more than simple functions.
-The built-in validations, like `inRange` and `notEmpty` extend the `Validation` trait.
+The built-in validations, like `inRange` and `notEmpty`, extend the `Validation` trait.
 These `Validation`s are still functions that work as specified above (i.e., they have an `apply` method that behaves as we specified above).
 However, they also have a `binder` method that returns a `CssSel`.
-These can be use to provide client-side attributes to also enforce the validation client-side.
+These can be used to provide client-side attributes to also enforce the validation client-side.
 Client-side validations have the advantage of being able to run faster and without taxing the server. `Validation`s allow you to specify client-side validations and